12 Secrets to Getting Rid of Carpal Tunnel Pain

 Changing the position in which you sleep will probably do more good than anything else, but the other measures mentioned here have also been known to help.
 Experiment and try several options to find which ones work best for you.

 Secret #7: For Pain Relief: Think Topical & Warm

 While most mainstream medicine frowns on homeopathic treatments, many people swear by their healing power.
 You can certainly give these a try since you have lost nothing if these do not work for you.

 Some of the best topical and homeopathic treatments for carpal tunnel include:

 - Boswellia.
 Sweet smelling Frankincense comes to us care of the Boswellia trees.
-These same trees also have powerful anti-inflammatory and analgesic compounds, as proven in several studies, including this one, this one, and even this one.
-If you are unable to find creams, gels, or lotions that contain Boswellia, you can buy the essential oil and use it as a massage tool.
+These same trees also have powerful anti-inflammatory and analgesic compounds, as proven in a study.
+(3) If you are unable to find creams, gels, or lotions that contain Boswellia, you can buy the essential oil and use it as a massage tool.

 - Menthol.
-Topical menthol, found in creams and lotions, have been used for ages to reduce pain and increase warmth in the hands.
+Topical menthol, found in creams and lotions, has been used for ages to reduce pain and increase warmth in the hands.
 One study found that topically applied menthol worked far better to reduce pain than ice baths.
-Menthol relaxes the muscles and has an analgesic affect.
+Menthol relaxes the muscles and has an analgesic effect.
+(4)

 - Hot Wax.
 Moist heat can do wonders by relaxing the muscles.
 You can try to soak your hands and wrists in warm water, in a bath, or use one of the hot wax products available in most drug stores.
 These have pots similar to slow cookers that warm wax to a comfortable temperature.
 Dip your hands and wrists in the wax three times and then allow it to stay on your skin until it has cooled.
 Simply peel it off when it is cold.
 This deep heat treatment is often used in physical therapy.